cert-manager/openshift-routes/deploy/charts/openshift-routes/README.md

 Override the "cert-manager.name" value, which is used to annotate some of the resources that are created by this Chart (using "app.kubernetes.io/name").
 NOTE: There are some inconsitencies in the Helm chart when it comes to these annotations (some resources use eg. "cainjector.name" which resolves to the value "cainjector").

+#### **issuanceMode** ~ `string`
+> Default value:
+> ```yaml
+> certificate
+> ```

+Control how certificates are issued for routes. 'certificate' mode (the default) will create a cert-manager Certificate resource and store the issued certificate in a
+Kubernetes Secret before adding it to the route.
+'certificaterequest' mode will directly create a CertificateRequest resource, which makes
+the cert harder to use outside of Routes but avoids creating a Secret
 #### **image.registry** ~ `string`

 Target image registry.
 This value is prepended to the target image repository, if set.